crazyyy/wp-framework/wp-content/plugins/complianz-gdpr/readme.txt

 IMPORTANT!
 Complianz | GDPR/CCPA Cookie Consent can help you meet compliance requirements, but the user must ensure that all requirements are met.

 Complianz provides your Cookie Policy with comprehensive cookie descriptions, supplied by cookiedatabase.org, operated by Complianz B.V.
-The plugin sends the results of the (local) site scan to Cookiedatabase.org, for the sole purpose of providing you with accurate descriptions and keeping them up-to-date on a regular basis.
+The plugin sends the results of Complianz' local or advanced website scan to Cookiedatabase.org, for the sole purpose of providing you with accurate descriptions and keeping them up-to-date on a regular basis.
+The advanced website scan can be initialized after authentication and consent for security purposes.

 We collect for research purposes:

 * Cookie names
 * Domain that provides the cookie names